MyAlstrom logo

 • Need for a calmer way to prepare without assuming every future problem will happen

-Parents who need one strong orientation page for symptom patterns across vision, hearing, heart, and metabolic systems.
+Parents who need one strong orientation page for symptoms across vision, hearing, heart, and metabolic concerns.

 Informational only.
 Not medical advice, diagnosis, or treatment.